What the new Bing report reveals about AI search visibility (and why it matches the social shift)

 In February, Microsoft launched a report inside Bing Webmaster Tools that shows publishers which prompts cited their content in Copilot answers.
 For most brands, it's the first time this data has been visible at all.

-For years, AI search visibility has been guesswork.
-You could prompt an AI tool yourself and see whether your site came up.
-You could read industry coverage about how generative search was reshaping discovery.
-What you couldn't do was open a dashboard and see, at scale, whether your content was being cited and for which prompts.
-The Bing AI Performance Report is the first first-party answer to that question.
+For years, AI search visibility was guesswork.
+You could prompt an AI tool yourself and see whether your site came up, or read industry coverage about how generative search was reshaping discovery.
+The Bing AI Performance Report is the first first-party view at scale of whether your content is cited, and for which prompts.

 This piece picks up where Keyword stuffing on social media is following a similar arc as early SEO left off.
 That piece argued that social platforms have moved to semantic content understanding, the way search engines did a decade earlier.
 AI search has been working semantically from day one.
 That's how large language models read content.
 What's new is measurement.
-The Bing report makes AI citation visibility a metric, not a hunch.
+The Bing report puts AI citation visibility on a dashboard.

 The AI Performance Report covers Microsoft Copilot, AI-generated summaries in Bing search, and select partner integrations.
 The dashboard displays: